In a Cold Patch

 Meanwhile the Super Bowl is on soon.
 Will you be watching the game, or skipping it?
 I admit I’m usually a big football fan, but neither of these teams playing is one of my teams, so we’ll be watching at home mostly for the ads, halftime show, and munchies.
 I hope there’ll be a Clydesdale Bud commercial with a Labrador puppy, lol.
 That would make me happy.
 But I think this year it’s going to be a young Clydesdale that’s the star in the ad this time.
 Watch for it.
 I still miss the puppy ad though, lol.
 You can rewatch it here on the link.

 My reading has been a bit meandering due to busyness, but I’ll leave you with a couple reviews of what I finished lately.
 These two books below make a good pairing — and I didn’t even do it on purpose.
 The first is a novel about a female immigrant from Afghanistan who lives in Berlin and tries to hide her background amid her active night life, while the second is a memoir of a refugee from Vietnam (during the fall of Saigon in 1975) who grew up in Michigan and also describes trying to blend in and hide her background.
 The immigrant life is tough.
 Come to think of it, I also read the novel The Leavers in January, which is about immigrants from China in New York, so I guess I’m on a reading theme these days and I didn’t purposefully know I was doing it.
-I think what draws me to these kinds of tales are the challenges and perseverance immigrants show, and how the stories about them are often quite moving and well written.
-They certainly are especially relevant right now.
+I think what draws me to these kinds of tales are the immigrants’ challenges and perseverance, and how the stories about them are often quite moving and well written.
+They certainly are relevant right now.

 Good Girl by Aria Aber / Hogarth / 368 pages / 2025